viperproject/gobra-book/src/01/basic-specs.md

 These statements check whether some condition is guaranteed to hold on all program paths that reach it.
 Because of this, it may be very useful when constructing and debugging proofs, as we shall see throughout this book.
 As with any other annotations introduced by Gobra, they must occur in comments marked with `// @`.
-Once again, notice that Gobra verifies programs before they are even compiled.
+Once again, please remember that Gobra verifies programs before they are compiled.
-These checks do not introduce any assertions at runtime, so there is no performance cost to adding these annotations.
+These checks do not introduce assertions at runtime, so adding these annotations does not incur a performance cost.

 The first assertion passes in the following program since it can be inferred from the precondition.
 ```go does_not_verify